Injury Prevention Hematite, MO

 Injury Prevention for The Elderly in Hematite, MO

-Falls in adults over 65 were responsible for more than 3 million urgent care visits and more than 34,000 fatalities.
-Research demonstrates that physical activity is a great method for reducing the risk of falls.
-Other conditions that cause pain like arthritis that develop over the course of several years can be more bearable and take longer to progress with physical therapy exercises that keep your soft tissue and joints healthy.
-While the physical demands for older adults may not be as high as an athlete, healthy strength, stability, flexibility, and proper posture are great agents in injury prevention.
+Falls in the elderly were responsible for more than 3 million urgent care visits and over 34,000 fatalities.
+Research demonstrates that physical activity is invaluable in reducing the risk of falls.
+Other conditions that cause pain such as arthritis that accumulate over time can be more bearable and take longer to progress with physical therapy exercises that keep your muscles, tendons, ligaments, and joints healthy.
+While the physical demands for older adults may not be as high as an athlete, appropriate strength, balance, flexibility, and correct posture can greatly aid in injury prevention.

 Other services we offer in Hematite, MO include: